nolleto/IbagensProcessor/README.md

 # IbagensProcessor
-A software developed for academic purpose
+A software developed in _Computação Gráfica_ class in 2015/01 feat Frederico Schimitz.